Ask Experts Questions for FREE Help!

 Evap system fault codes are likely unrelated to trans issues.

-Two seperate problems seem to exist here.
+Two separate problems seem to exist here.

-First, have you verified trans fluid level and condition? ....engine and trans warmed up and trans fluid at or near the full mark??
+First, have you verified trans fluid level and condition?. engine and trans warmed up and trans fluid at or near the full mark?

 Secondly, the P0452 is for the fuel tank pressure reading too low.
 You may have a software update required or the sensor may well have failed.
 You best bet is actually the dealer.
 They can install software updates for calibrations and diagnose if it is a problem with the sensor or if a simple software update is needed.